huangc/ThaGA/README.md

 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
 3. (Optional) If sample vcf not available, run whole genome variant calling: `sh x1-WGvarSNP-Seek`
-4. Run haplovar finder: `qsub x2-HaplovarFinder`
+4. Run haplotype search function for haplovar identification: `qsub x2-HaplovarFinder`
 5. Run denovo assembly of haplovar contigs and scaffolds: `qsub x3-TRegGA-denovo`
 6. Run whole genome blat alignment on haplovar contigs: `sh x4-WGblat`
 6. Run indel fingerprinting of haplovar contigs: `qsub x5-WGindelTT`